Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

-I'm also applying this give-it-a-go-and-improve-the-next-time approach to triathlon.
-In the past, I've hesitated to enter a half-ironman race because I know I have the potential to do well but lacked training time and acumen.
-I got stuck in a perpetual catch-22: I wanted to race to my full capabilities; but knowing how to train and race exceptionally requires experience competing in a long-distance triathlon.
+I’m also applying this give-it-a-go-and-improve-the-next-time approach to triathlons.
+In the past, I’ve hesitated to enter a half-ironman race because I know I have the potential to do well but lacked training time and acumen.
+I got stuck in a perpetual catch-22: I wanted to race to my full capabilities, but knowing how to train and race exceptionally requires experience competing in long-distance triathlon.
 Finally, I decided just to sign up, race as well as possible, and, if I wanted to continue with the sport, refine my training methods and racing strategy for subsequent events.

-Short term goals can be focused on effort, not outcomes
+Short-term goals can be focused on effort, not outcomes

 Both my previous successes and disappointments inspired this method of establishing goals.
-After looking at what worked and didn't work in the past, I noticed that generally I could achieve goals as long at they weren't dependent on outside happenings.
-For example, I did NOT set a goal to sell a certain number of books, achieve a certain ranking in the race, sell my excess stuff for a certain dollar amount, launch a certain number of small groups, generate a certain number of pageviews, etc.
+After looking at what worked and didn’t work in the past, I noticed that generally, I could achieve goals as long as they weren’t dependent on outside happenings.
+For example, I did NOT set a goal to sell a certain number of books, achieve a certain ranking in the race, sell my excess stuff for a certain dollar amount, launch a certain number of small groups, or generate a certain number of pageviews, etc.

 This process-oriented approach can be applied to achieving life goals in many categories.
 One way to apply this concept to financial goals is to set objectives based on actions, not market activity.
 For example, I might decide to save and invest $500 monthly for retirement this year, rather than set a goal to earn 10% investment returns.
 This approach wouldn’t mean that I’m going to scrimp to sock away $500 and then plow the money into speculative ventures.
 Instead, it could involve investing according to a plan without pinning hopes on achieving a certain level of returns.

-The idea here is the I'll gauge my success based on intentional actions, not circumstances (like global economic growth and the S&P return) outside of my control.
-Eventually, I'll define the net worth and investment balances I'd like to achieve.
-But for now, I'll focus on the discipline of saving and investing.
+The idea here is that I’ll gauge my success based on intentional actions, not circumstances (like global economic growth and the S&P return) outside of my control.
+Eventually, I’ll define the net worth and investment balances I’d like to achieve.
+But for now, I’ll focus on the discipline of saving and investing.

-Facing smaller challenges gives me insight into the difficulty of achieving certain long term goals
+Facing smaller challenges gives me insight into the difficulty of achieving certain long-term goals

 To an extent, this lesson is similar to the first one I mentioned.
 The difference is that for #1 and #2, I have a general idea of what I need to do to succeed.
 For other goals, I may be clueless.